minhtriet/frozenlake/README.md

 Now with a board like this and a reward of 2, the result would never been update, since it is better to stay still than moving anywhere.

-Now states would never get updated because the state would be 0, better than moving in any direction However, if run, result would be
+Now states would never get updated because the state would be 0, better than moving in any direction However, if run, result should be

 Book of Sutton called this in 2.6.
 Overall, it is highly depending on your initial value.
 As @Programmer says, hours of minutes of reading the manual